ellisonbg/py4science/book/whirlwind_tour.rst

 object oriented language with rich data structures, built in libraries, and support for multiple programming paradigms.
-We'll take a break from crunching numbers to illustrate python's power in string processing, utilizing one of the essential data structures in python: the dictionary.
+We'll take a break from crunching numbers to illustrate python's power in string processing, utilizing one of the essential data structures: the dictionary.

 A common task in text processing is to produce a count of word frequencies.
 While numpy has a built in histogram function for doing numerical histograms, it won't work out of the box for counting discrete items, since it is a binning histogram for a range of real values.

-But the Python language provides very powerful string manipulation capabilities, as well as a very flexible and efficiently implemented built in data type, the *dictionary*, that makes this task a very simple one.
+But the Python language provides powerful string manipulation capabilities, as well as a flexible and efficiently implemented built in data type, the *dictionary*, that makes this task a simple one.
 The example below counts the frequencies of all the words contained in a compressed text file of *Alice's Adventures in Wonderland* by Lewis Carroll, downloaded from `Project Gutenberg
 <http://www.gutenberg.org/wiki/Main_Page>`_.

 .. figure:: _static/alice_chapter1.jpg